Brand Names: Gilenya

 Fingolimod may also be used for purposes not listed in this medication guide.

 What are the possible side effects of fingolimod (Gilenya)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Also call your doctor at once if you have:

-- nausea, upper stomach pain, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+- liver problems--nausea, upper stomach pain, tiredness, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes); or

-Less serious side effects may include:
+Common side effects may include:

-- back pain;
+- headache, back pain;

-- diarrhea; or
+- stomach pain, diarrhea;

-- stuffy nose, sinus pain, or cough.
+- cough, stuffy nose, flu symptoms; or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.